State and Local Policy Database

 Comprehensive Retrofit Strategies

 New Orleans conducted ASHRAE Level 1 audits of 17 facilities to advise the city on the next steps for an overall energy management strategy.
 The findings of this report were released publicly at Greenbuild in New Orleans in October of 2014.
-The City implemented no- to low-cost upgrades on dozens of public buildings, including operational optimization, in order to improve energy efficiency.
-One building (new construction) saw a 50% reduction in its energy use after these changes.
-Audits, work scopes and budgets were prepared on 17 high-priority buildings, and we are seeking private funding to cover the cost of the retrofits, in combination with accessing utility incentives.
+The city implemented no- to low-cost upgrades on dozens of public buildings, including operational optimization, in order to improve energy efficiency.
+Energy efficiency projects between 2018 and 2021 reduced energy use by 23% using a mix of general and capital funds.
 The city also offers GPRO training for facilities staff.
+The city currently has allocated $1.2 million in bond funds for energy efficiency upgrades at city facilities.

 Building Benchmarking